 With the integrated alpha channel (premultiplied alpha), the transparency information is stored in a separate channel, as with the direct alpha channel.
-The main difference in the direct alpha channel is that the color values of the image are blended with a background color.
+The main difference in the direct alpha channel is that the image's color values are blended with a background color.
 How much of a pixel's original color is used depends on its opacity.
 Semi-transparent pixels, for example, are saved with 50% black and 50% background color.
 This integration of the alpha channel into the color channels is not done instead of, but in addition to, storing the alpha channel.
-This is to enable the correct display of the image even in applications that do not support an alpha channel.
+This enables the correct display of the image even in applications that do not support an alpha channel.

 3. Straight or Integrated Alpha

 In files that contain the alpha channel as a so-called direct alpha channel (straight alpha), the transparency information is stored in a separate channel, in addition to the color channels.
-A pixel within the file is therefore not only stored with three values (R, G, B) but with four values: (R, G, B, α).
-For example, a dark blue pixel to be displayed at full opacity would be stored by the values (0, 0, 170, 255) at a color depth of 8 bits.
-The color channel information of the image is not changed by the direct alpha channel.
+A pixel within the file is stored not only with three values (R, G, B) but with four values: (R, G, B, α).
+For example, a dark blue pixel displayed at full opacity would be stored by the values (0, 0, 170, 255) at a color depth of 8 bits.
+The direct alpha channel does not change the color channel information of the image.

 The Binary Alpha Channel

-A binary alpha channel is a minimal alpha channel that uses only 1 bit and therefore can only indicate whether an image pixel is either fully transparent or fully opaque.
+A binary alpha channel is a minimal alpha channel that uses only 1 bit and can only indicate whether an image pixel is either fully transparent or opaque.

-Comparable in result to the use of a binary alpha channel, a color of an image can also be defined as transparent.
+Comparable to the use of a binary alpha channel, a color of an image can also be defined as transparent.
 This type of transparency is used in Graphics Interchange Format (GIF), which allows one less hue to be used for rendering.
-However, it is not an alpha channel in the technical sense, since the transparency information is not stored individually for each pixel.
+However, it is not an alpha channel in the technical sense since the transparency information is not stored individually for each pixel.

 Alpha as a Masking and Selection Tool